Motion-Plane-Adaptive Inter Prediction in 360-Degree Video Coding: Motion-Plane-Adaptive Inter Prediction

 \subsubsection{Signaling}

 If a merge mode is signaled or the current CU is coded using an affine motion model, no adaptions to the signaling procedure are required for MPA.
 If no merge mode is signaled and the current CU is not coded using an affine motion model, the integration of MPA requires additional information to be signaled.
-The MPA-specific information (MPA flag, motion plane index) is signaled right after the affine flag and starts with a first bin encoding the MPA flag.
-If this is true, a second bin denotes whether the front/back motion plane is used, and, if this is not the case, a third bin denotes whether the left/right or the top/bottom motion plane is used.
-Similar to the existing motion information (MI) in the H.266/VVC video coding standard, the described information is signaled using the context-based binary arithmetic coder (CABAC)~\cite{Marpe2003} with dedicated context models.
+In reference to Subclause 7.3.11.5 in the VVC standard draft~\cite{VVC-Draft10}, the MPA-specific information (MPA flag, motion plane index) is signaled after the \textbf{inter\_affine\_flag} provided the affine motion model is not active.
+Fig.~\ref{fig:mpa-signaling-syntax} describes the signaling structure of the corresponding syntax elements required for MPA.
+A first bin encodes an MPA flag to indicate whether MPA or the traditional translational motion model is used.
+In case MPA is active, a second bin denotes whether the front/back motion plane is used, and, if this is not the case, a third bin denotes whether the left/right or the top/bottom motion plane is used.
+Similar to the existing motion information (MI) in the H.266/VVC video coding standard, the described information is signaled using the context-based binary arithmetic coder (CABAC)~\cite{Marpe2003} with dedicated context models, which are represented by \textit{MPA Ctx0} - \textit{Ctx2} in Fig.~\ref{fig:mpa-signaling-syntax}.
 In case of bi-prediction, i.e., two predictions with different MI are averaged to form an overall prediction for the current CU, both predictions share the same motion plane, such that the motion plane index needs to be signaled only once.